2 Theories

 Theory development isn’t just about knowledge for knowledge’s sake—it has implications for the technologies and policies built off the theories.

 One examplar comes from Edward Clarke’s infamous theory regarding the deleterious effects of education for women.
 Clarke posited that (1) cognitive and reproductive processes relied on the same fixed pool of energy, (2) relative to men, women’s reproductive processes required more energy, and that (3) expending too much energy on cognitive tasks like education depleted women of the energy needed to maintain a healthy reproductive system.
 Based on case studies, Clarke suggested that education was causing women to become ill, experience fertility issues, and birth weaker children.
-He thus concluded that “boys must study and work in a boy’s way, and girls in a girl’s way.”
-(Clarke 1884, 19).
+He thus concluded that “boys must study and work in a boy’s way, and girls in a girl’s way” (Clarke 1884, 19).

 Clarke’s work is a chilling example of the implication of a poorly developed theory.
 In this scenario, Clarke had neither instruments that allowed him to measure his constructs nor experiments to measure the causal connections between them.
 Instead, he merely highlighted case studies that were consistent with his idea (while simultaneously dismissing cases that were inconsistent).
 His ideas eventually lost favor—especially as they were subjected to more rigorous tests.
 But Clarke’s arguments were used to attempt to dissuade women from pursuing higher education and hindered educational policy reform.